 What is racketeering?

-- Larceny or robbery and theft crimes
+- Larceny, robbery, and other theft crimes

-- Crimes involving people such as human trafficking, kidnapping, murder and witness tampering
+- Crimes involving people such as human trafficking, kidnapping, murder, and witness tampering

-- Financial crimes such as embezzlement, fraud, money laundering, counterfeiting, extortion, bribery and more
+- Financial crimes such as embezzlement, fraud, money laundering, counterfeiting, extortion, bribery, and more

-- Other types of crimes such as arson, acts of terrorism, copyright infringement, trafficking of controlled substances or obstruction of justice
+- Other types of crimes such as arson, acts of terrorism, copyright infringement, trafficking of controlled substances, or obstruction of justice

 What are the penalties for racketeering?